nelsinofrancisco/hello-react-front-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# HELLO WORLD REACT-RAILS FRONT-END APP
+# Hello World REACT-RAILS FRONT-END APP

 This is a simple study project, Here I'm creating a rails API to provide data to a front-end app!